With solar photovoltaic (PV) panels on your rooftop, you could be generating clean, renewable electricity – and incentives from Duke Energy Progress.

 This program is part of Duke Energy's ongoing commitment to making renewable energy more accessible and affordable for our customers and communities.

 Legal disclaimer: All non-energy attributes of the System, including environmental attributes and/or the renewable energy certificates ("RECs") attributable to the amount of energy generated by the System, must be owned by the Applicant and will be provided to Duke Energy Progress under the terms of the program.

 PLEASE NOTE: Your installer may assist you by providing required system information.
-To complete the "Estimated kWh production per year" field in Section 4 of the application, you will need to use Version 2 of NREL's PVWattsTM solar calculator, which can accessed by clicking the link below:
+To complete the "Estimated kWh production per year" field in Section 4 of the application, you will need to use NREL's PVWattsTM Calculator, which can accessed by clicking the link below:

 Once your application has been reviewed and accepted, Duke Energy Progress will return your approved application and provide up to 90 days for installation of the solar PV system.
 Attached to the approved application is a certificate of completion, which must be verified, signed, and returned to Duke Energy Progress upon completion of the system (See step 4) .

 All renewable generation less than 2 MW must file the Report of Proposed Construction with the NCUC, which provides the necessary notification to install a generation facility within the state of North Carolina.